erum-786/Global-Sales-and-Analytics-Power-BI-Project/README.md

 4. Customer Count by Country: A geographic or bar visual demonstrating customer distribution and market reach across countries.
 5. Quantity Ordered by Product-line: A tree map is used to represent the quantity ordered by using product line.

-# 🎛️ Interactive KPIs, Cards & Slicers
+# 🎛️ Interactive KPI, Cards & Slicers
 Dynamic slicers and KPIs allow users to filter and view the following metrics instantly.
 1. Total Sales
 2. Total Quantity Orderes